 Our lettings policy

-Our housing stock is made up of a variety of property types including traditional tenement, multi-storey and new build housing.
+Queens Cross Housing Association has approximately 4,500 rented homes in the north west of Glasgow and our vision is to provide ‘excellent housing in vibrant communities’.
+Our housing stock is made up of a variety of property types including traditional tenements, multi-storey and new build housing.
 We are proud to operate in a multi-cultural area and aim to provide good quality rented accommodation to those in housing need.
 We are committed to building balanced and sustainable communities where people enjoy living.

-1. to let good quality homes at affordable rents to those in the greatest housing need
+• to let good quality homes at affordable rents to those in the greatest housing need

-2. to provide a choice of housing to meet a diverse range of housing needs and where appropriate assist with housing support
+• to provide a choice of housing to meet a diverse range of housing needs and where appropriate assist with housing support

-3. to promote, maintain and support sustainable communities through our allocation system
+• to promote, maintain and support sustainable communities through our allocation system

-4. to make the best use of our housing stock in line with good practice (e.g. minimising under-occupation)
+• to make the best use of our housing stock in line with good practice (e.g. minimising under-occupation)

-5. to work with Glasgow City Council to address the needs of people affected by homelessness
+• to work with Glasgow City Council to address the needs of people affected by homelessness

-6. to provide applicants with comprehensive information and advice about our allocation services and housing options
+• to provide applicants with comprehensive information and advice about our allocation services and housing options

-7. to embed equality issues into allocation services
+• to embed equality issues into allocation services

-Priority Bands
+Priority bands

 Providers of social housing, such as councils and housing associations, are required to allocate their properties to the applicants in the greatest need for housing.
 This is set out in the Housing (Scotland) Act 2014.